Who is more to be pitied, a writer bound and gagged by policemen or one living in perfect freedom who has nothing more to say?

 ― Kaylin R. Boyd

-Procrastination may be a reason you are not writing anything.
+Procrastination may be a reason for your writer's block.
 Fix a time, ten, fifteen, or thirty minutes.
 And then write without pause.

 Forcing yourself may be difficult.
-For this, you can try the Call of Writing app:
+For this, you can try writer's block app:

 - You can fix the time or number of words in the app.